datasith/ds-datasets-sku110k/README.md

             ├── train
             ├── val

 Here you will find the annotations (labels) and a notebook containing the process to download the SKU110K dataset and format the annotations in YOLOv5 format (`[class xmin ymin xmax ymax]` where the coordinates are normalized).

 The annotations are included with my preferred directory structure for organization.
 N.B.: that they can all be contained in a single file as well.

-I've also included 1 sample image inside each one of the corresponding directories for demonstration purposes.
-You'll need to run the entire notebook to get all of the iamges in the dataset.
+I've also included 1x sample image inside each one of the corresponding directories for demonstration purposes.
+You'll need to run the entire notebook to get all of the images in the dataset.